layereight/raspbian-rtl8812au/README.md

 # raspbian-rtl8812au

 * an Ansible role for compiling the rtl8812au wifi driver for raspbian on the Raspberry Pi
-* has been tested with a raspbian jessie lite (version 2016-05-27) on a [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)
+* has been tested with Raspbian on a
+[Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)
+  * Raspbian Jessie release 2016-05-27 using kernel version 4.4.11-v7+
+  * Raspbian Jessie release 2016-09-23 using kernel version 4.4.21-v7+
 * should be run with sudo permissions

 ## Read on